kennysmithed/oels2022/assessment/oels_assignment_faq.md

 Yes absolutely!

+###  If we are writing about a study that involved multiple experiments, is it okay to focus mainly on the most relevant one, given the word limit?

+Yes definitely!

 ## Assessment 2

 ###  Once I have built my experiment, am I supposed to collect actual data from participants?